 For the past twenty or so years, it’s been a common stereotype that older adults do not understand digital technologies.
 Younger generations lament and laugh over their parent’s struggles with supposedly “simple tasks” over technology.
 This is a key example of the digital divide, which expresses the vast differences in technological understanding between seniors and younger generations.

-During the pandemic, however, many realized just how much of a problem a lack of digital literacy skills can be.
-Without regular visits from family and friends, those who couldn’t operate their digital devices found themselves isolated from the world.
-Suddenly, the importance of helping seniors with digital literacy became crystal clear.
+During the pandemic, however, many realized how crucial digital literacy for older adults really is.
+Without regular visits from family and friends, those who couldn’t utilize online tools found themselves isolated from the world.
+Suddenly, the importance of helping seniors navigate the digital world became crystal clear.

 If your older loved one struggles with the ins and outs of their personal computer, cellphone, or tablet, take the time to help them.
-It will allow them to remain independent, keep in contact with others, and even keep their minds sharp
+It will allow them to remain independent, keep in contact with others through video calls, and even improve their mental sharpness by engaging with the digital landscape.

 Schedule dedicated times for teaching

-It’s all too easy to get distracted by small talk when you visit your elderly loved one.
-To make sure you work on your loved one’s digital literacy skills, set a specific time for the two of you to work together.
-Treat these sessions almost like a class for your loved one.
+It’s all too easy to get distracted by small talk when visiting your elderly loved one.
+To ensure you work on their digital literacy skills, set a specific time for lessons.
+Treat these sessions like a class, focusing on one or two topics each time to avoid overwhelming them.

 Start with the basics